 Where to stay in Hongdae

 - Luxury: L7 Hongdae by Lotte.
 This luxury hotel features a fitness center, a restaurant and a bar.
 The rooms are large and comfortable and include a kettle, a fridge and a flat-screen TV with satellite channels.
 The breakfast buffet is delicious and the hotel offers great views of the city.
+Click here to check the reviews, photos and availability.

 - Mid-range: 9 Brick Hotel.
 It’s a stylish hotel with beautiful rooms and great city views.
 The decor is warm and elegant.
 The rooms are cozy and feature a flat-screen TV, desk, sofa, and air-conditioning.
 The beds are comfortable and the rooms are very clean.
+Click here to check the reviews, photos and availability.

 - Budget: Cocoa Guesthouse.
 It’s a great budget option!
 The rooms are clean and comfortable, the owners are friendly and it’s well-located.
 They have dorms as well as private rooms and even family rooms.
+Click here to check the reviews, photos and availability.

 - Find all the Hongdae hotels